 Do I Need a Visa?

 To enter Russia, residents of most countries, including the US and Canada, are required to obtain a visa in advance.
-The only exception is for travelers arriving by sea (on a cruise ship or passenger ferry), who can be in the country for up to 72 hours without a visa.
-However, there's a catch: You must book a tour through a local organization.
+The only exception is for travelers arriving by sea (on a cruise ship or passenger ferry), who can be in the country for up to 72 hours without a visa, provided they book a tour through a local organization.

-Getting a Russian visa takes several steps and a few weeks to accomplish.
+Getting a Russian visa is not exactly difficult, but it does take a few weeks to accomplish.
 If the steps outlined below make your head spin, skip down to "Third-Party Visa Agencies."

 Various agencies specialize in steering your visa application through the process.
 They can also help you arrange visa invitations and navigate the confusing application.
 I've had a good experience with Passport Visas Express.

-In addition to the $90 visa and the consulate's $33 processing fee, visa agencies charge a service fee of about $80–110 (including the invitation fee).
-To ship your passport securely to and from the visa agency costs another $50 or so.
-Figure about $300 total per person.
+In addition to the $123–213 visa price, visa agencies charge a service fee of about $100–160 (plus an additional $50 invitation fee).
+To ship your passport securely to and from the visa agency costs another $60 or so.
+Figure at least $350 total per person.

 Entering Russia with a Visa